 Northland College Emergency Alert Notification System equipment is tested at least once per calendar year to ensure it is working properly.
 At least once annually the College will conduct a full activation of the Emergency Alert Notification System which will be advertised to Northland College and the local communities beforehand.
 The Northland College-wide emergency management plan is put into place at least once per year depending of the nature of events on campus.
-If an event does not occur in a calendar year, the plan will be tested as a table top or field exercise.
-During the 2014 calendar year, the plan was put into effect during a series of water main breaks on campus.
-In addition, residential building fire and emergency evacuations plans are tested at least twice per year.
+If an event does not occur in a calendar year, the plan will be tested as a table top or field exercise In addition, residential building fire and emergency evacuations plans are tested at least twice per year.